Hellenic Gendarmerie: 20th century

 In 1906 the Gendarmerie underwent its first major restructuring at an administrative level.
 It acquired its own educational and training facilities independent of those of the army (though still remaining a nominal part of the armed forces).
-Despite this the Gendarmerie still maintained a largely military based structure, based on its involvement in the Macedonian Struggle, and the Balkan and First World Wars.
+Despite this, the Gendarmerie still maintained a largely military based structure, based on its involvement in the Macedonian Struggle, and the Balkan and First World Wars.
 As a result, it tended to neglect civilian matters, something addressed with the establishment of a civilian city police force for Attica in 1920, which would eventually be expanded to urban centers in the entire country.

 Modernization of the country's police forces was stunted by the successive periods of political instability, which culminated in the regime of Ioannis Metaxas and the Second World War.
-After the war however, British experts were brought in to help reform the police along the lines of the British Police.
+After the war, however, British experts were brought in to help reform the police along the lines of the British Police.
 As a result, after 1946 the police forces ceased to be a formal part of the Defence Ministry, although they retained several military features and were organized along military lines.

-Reflecting a new emphasis on civilian policing, in 1984 both the Gendarmerie and the city police were merged into a single unified Hellenic Police which however maintained elements of the former military structure and hierarchy.
+Reflecting a new emphasis on civilian policing, in 1984 both the Gendarmerie and the Cities Police were merged into a single unified Hellenic Police.
+Although elements of the former military structure and hierarchy were maintained, explicit characteristics of a "militarily organized" force (such as courts-martial) were lost.